 - The spices used are much fewer, only cumin and chili.
 So it is milder than Dal Makhani.

-Other than that, I really don’t see any differences.
+Other than that, I don’t see any differences.
 You can follow the same recipe below with adzuki beans and adjust the spices to make the popular Madras Lentils.
 I have also shared the adzuki bean curry, called red chori dal, if you want to give that a try.

 Dal Makhani with Pot-in-Pot Brown Rice